-(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdictionin which you seek a deemed prospectus receipt, an automatic exemption or registration or a deemed designation as a designated rating organization.
+(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction.
 For example, if the Instrument does not specify where you file a document, it means that you must file it in the local jurisdiction.
 In this policy, we generally use the term 'non-principal jurisdiction' instead of 'local jurisdiction'.

 To get a deemed receipt for a prospectus in the non-principal jurisdiction, a filer must file the prospectus in the jurisdiction through SEDAR.
 Similarly, to get an automatic exemption based on a discretionary exemption granted in the principal jurisdiction, a filer must give notice under section 4.7(1)(c) of the Instrument to the securities regulatory authority or regulator in the non-principal jurisdiction.
-Under section 4.7(2) of the Instrument, a filer can satisfy the latter requirement by giving notice to the principal regulator instead of the securities regulatory authority or regulator in the non-principal jurisdiction.
+Under section 4.7(2) of the Instrument, a filer can satisfy the latter requirement by giving notice to the principal regulator instead of the securities regulatory authority or regulatory in the non-principal jurisdiction.